 The Victorian Race Walking Club runs three points competitions during the winter season

 Points are progressively accumulated as the winter season progresses with trophies to be awarded at our Winter Season Presentations at the end of the Winter Season.
 The winners of each Style Award division and the first 3 places in each division of the Handicap and Actual Times competitions will be awarded trophies at our end of season presentations on Saturday 1st September 2018.

-After the last round of our points competition on Saturday 12th August, the final points for the Handicap, Style Award and Actual Times competitions are shown below.
+After the final round of our points competition on Saturday 11th August, the final results for the Handicap, Style Award and Actual Times competitions are shown below.